quanos2909/QuanOS-Browser/README.md

 - Run the setup file inside the extracted folder

-Important steps:
+## Important steps:

-- When asked for product key, type this: M5225XX-1601N-20NM9-11XO
+- ~~When asked for product key, type this: M5225XX-1601N-20NM9-11XO~~ No longer needed since v14.2